Hbib316/AI-Voice-Chatbot/README.md

 Usage

-Access the Application:Open your browser and navigate to [http://localhost:5000 (or the deployed URL if hosted).](https://ai-voice-chatbot-oa9o.onrender.com)
+Access the Application:Open your browser and navigate to https://ai-voice-chatbot-oa9o.onrender.com

 Register/Login: